gshipley/enterprise_training/AdminTraining.md

 	# yum install openshift-origin-cartridge-cron-1.4

-For this lab, lets also assume that we want to only allow scaleable PHP applications that can connect to mysql on our OpenShift Enterprise deployment.
+For this lab, let’s also assume that we want to only allow scaleable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
 Issue the following command to installed the required cartridges:

 	# yum install openshift-origin-cartridge-haproxy-1.4 openshift-origin-cartridge-php-5.3 openshift-origin-cartridge-mysql-5.1